Royal Rumble (1988): Aftermath

 Hulk Hogan and André the Giant battled in their WrestleMania III rematch for the WWF Championship on February 5, 1988 at The Main Event I, where André controversially defeated Hogan for the WWF title.
 André sold the title to Ted DiBiase in exchange for a large sum of money, but figurehead WWF President Jack Tunney vacated the title, making André the shortest reigning WWF Champion (at the time) with a reign of 45 seconds.
 An undisputed champion was crowned in a 14-man tournament at WrestleMania IV, where Randy Savage defeated DiBiase in the final match to become the new titleholder.

 This Royal Rumble set a record for the highest viewed wrestling program on cable TV at the time with an 8.2 rating.

 Beginning with the 1989 Royal Rumble, the Royal Rumble became an annual pay-per-view for the WWF, which, in 2002, was renamed to World Wrestling Entertainment (WWE, which became an orphaned initialism in April 2011).
 The 1989 event also began the tradition of having 30 wrestlers in the titular match (with the exception of the 2011 event, which had 40).
 Beginning with the 1993 event, the winner traditionally earns a world championship match at that year's WrestleMania.
 The 2016 event was unique because the champion defended the title in the match.
 While originally only contested by men (with the exception of Chyna, who took part in the 1999 and 2000 events, Beth Phoenix in 2010, Kharma in 2012, and Nia Jax in 2019), a women's version was introduced at the 2018 event, and the event now features a men's and women's match.
-Beginning with the pay-per-view broadcast in 1989, the Royal Rumble became one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four".
-From 1993 to 2002, these four were referred to as the "Big Five" along with King of the Ring, but that event was discontinued after its 2002 event.
+Beginning with the pay-per-view broadcast in 1989, the Royal Rumble became one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+From 1993 to 2002, these four were referred to as the "Big Five" along with King of the Ring, but that event was discontinued as an annual PPV after its 2002 event.
 In August 2021, Money in the Bank became recognized as one of the "Big Five".
 The event continued to be held in January every year except for 2025, which was held in February.
+This edition of the Royal Rumble would be the only event to be held outside the United States as the events beginning with the 1989 edition would be held in the U.S. until the 2026 event, which was held in Saudi Arabia.